PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 Hours | Work Description
 --|--
 2| Meeting with Lindsey, Prioritization of new and current projects, Planning social media feed, collection update and planning, etc..
+1| Taking photos and writing social media posts for this and next week.